 \section{Abstract}

 Object detectors usually achieve promising results with the supervision of complete instance annotations.
 However, their performance is far from satisfactory with sparse instance annotations.
 Most existing methods for sparsely annotated object detection either re-weight the loss of hard negative samples or convert the unlabeled instances into ignored regions to reduce the interference of false negatives.
 We argue that these strategies are insufficient since they can at most alleviate the negative effect caused by missing annotations.
 In this paper, we propose a simple but effective mechanism, called \textit{Co-mining}, for sparsely annotated object detection.
-In our \textit{Co-mining}, two branches of a siamese network predict the pseudo-label sets for each other.
-To enhance multi-view learning and better mine unlabeled instances, the original image and corresponding augmented image are used as the inputs of two branches of the siamese network, respectively. \textit{Co-mining} can serve as a general training mechanism applied to most of modern object detectors.
-Experiments are performed on MS COCO dataset with three sparsely annotated settings using two typical frameworks: anchor-based detector RetinaNet and anchor-free detector FCOS.
-Experiment results show that the \textit{Co-mining} achieves 1.0 \% $\sim$ 2.0\% improvements compared with the baseline and surpasses existing method under the same sparsely annotated setting.
+In our \textit{Co-mining}, two branches of a Siamese network predict the pseudo-label sets for each other.
+To enhance multi-view learning and better mine unlabeled instances, the original image and corresponding augmented image are used as the inputs of two branches of the Siamese network, respectively. \textit{Co-mining} can serve as a general training mechanism applied to most of modern object detectors.
+Experiments are performed on MS COCO dataset with three different sparsely annotated settings using two typical frameworks: anchor-based detector RetinaNet and anchor-free detector FCOS.
+Experimental results show that our \textit{Co-mining} with RetinaNet achieves 1.4 \% $\sim$ 2.1\% improvements compared with different baselines and surpasses existing methods under the same sparsely annotated setting.
 Code is available at \url{https://github.com/megvii-research/Co-mining}.